Domain Name System Security (dnssec) Charter

 and proposals involving data confidentiality and access control are

 explicitly outside the scope of this working group.

 Goals and Milestones

-- Submit proposal for adding security enhancements to the DNS to the IESG for consideration as a Proposed Standard
+- Submit Internet-Draft on ensuring security of dynamic update of DNS to IESG for consideration as a Proposed Standard.